ShorenaK/BlackJack-AWS/README.md

 - Server-side: Python3, Flask
 - Frontend: HTML, JavaScript (with Ajax for asynchronous requests)
 - CSS
-- Hosted and deployed on AWS (Amazon Web Services).
+- Deployed on Heroku will be avalible on AWS (Amazon Web Services) - EC2 soon.

 Description: